puppetlabs/puppet-specifications/language/expressions.md

   * if the option is a `Regexp` the value must be a string for the match to trigger
   * if the option is a `Type` and the value is not, the option matches if the value is an instance of the type.
+  * the option matches if the option and value both are of `Array` type, have the same length, and all entries  in the option match the corresponding entry in the value (using the case matching rules recursively).
+  * the option matches if the option and the value are both of `Hash` type, and the options key-value pairs match entries in the value hash by having identical keys and matching value (using the case matching rules recursively).
+  * a literal `default` nested inside an Array or Hash always matches the corresponding entry
   * in all other cases, the option matches if the value is equal (using operator `==` semantics) to the option value.
 * If one of the options match, the associated `Statements` are evaluated